Gin-is-not-real/NEWSYNTH/README.md

 # NEWSYNTH
+in progress
-modular synth 2, in progress
+modular synth 2
+based on js api audio